-- Use RV Skirting for Winter RV Camping.
 Another effective way to create the best insulated RV is to utilize insulated RV skirting.
 RV skirting can stop wind from blowing underneath your rig, which sucks heat out and can cause water tanks to freeze.
 It keeps battery bays, plumbing and other important components protected from the cold temperatures.

-- Focus on Plumbing.
 Just like at home, a frozen or burst pipe is a nightmare.
 Avoid a costly problem by focusing on your RV plumbing before your cold weather RV camping trip.
 You may want to consider draining your fresh water tank completely and bringing water for necessary instances such as brushing teeth or washing hands.

 RV antifreeze is a must-have cold weather RV camping product.
 When purchasing RV antifreeze, remember that it will always be pink in color.
 Run it through your system and add it to each holding tank to protect valves and pipes from freezing a few weeks before your winter RV camping trip.
 You may also want to check out your owner’s manual before using RV antifreeze, as some RVs require a bypass kit or blow-out plug to stop antifreeze from entering the hot water tank.
 For more detailed information on using RV antifreeze, click here.